IAL 16: Small Astro-Bodies of the Inner Solar System and Target Earth

 3. Asteroids

-4. We define asteroids as being rocky bodies smaller than planets and bigger than meteoroids (rocky-icy bodies ∼< 1 meter) in the inner Solar System (i.e., within the about and including Jupiter's orbit) that are NOT moons.
+4. We define asteroids as being rocky bodies smaller than planets and bigger than meteoroids (rocky-icy bodies ∼< 1 meter) in the inner Solar System (i.e., within about and including Jupiter's orbit) that are NOT moons.

 Some certainly have signficant ices below their surface, but they are NOT conspicuously rocky-icy bodies.